DaByte/Triumphus/source/info/game_objects.md

 ### Maps

 A map is a region that contains countries and that is contained at the root of the physical game hierarchy.
 There can only be one map at a time in a particular game instance.
+All maps have a name, and map names must be unique.

 ## Geographical elements